Menstruation hut: Use in Ethiopia among Jewish women

-In Judaism, when a woman becomes niddah (cast out during menstruation), she may remain in a niddah hut for some of the time.
-These huts are absent in Israel, but exist in the Ethiopian highlands.
+In Ethiopia's Jewish community, when a woman becomes niddah (impure during menstruation), she may remain in a niddah hut for some of the time.
+These huts are absent in Israel, but exist in the Ethiopian highlands, known to the Ethiopian Jewish community as margam gojos.
 The women must stay in the hut, usually located on the margins of the village, for seven days.
 Women there report negative as well as positive views on the practice.
 Some describe fear, cold, and lack of food, while others enjoy the social interaction, relaxation, and rest.
 While in these huts, the women can not cook, apart from coffee and the roasting of grain.
 Others may bring food to them, but while doing so they take care in avoiding physical contact.